haobuhaoo/tp/docs/UserGuide.md

 Month: January
 Payment Status: 🟥 🟥 🟥 🟥 🟥 🟥 🟥 🟥 🟥 🟥 🟥 🟥`

+### Adding homework: `add-homework`

+Adds a `homework` entry to the specified student.

+Format: `add-homework n/NAME desc/DESCRIPTION by/DATE`

+* `NAME` refers to the name of the student in the displayed student list.
+* `DESCRIPTION` details of the homework.
+* `DATE date` when the homework is due.
+(YYYY-MM-DD)

+### Delete homework: `delete-homework`

+Deletes a `homework` entry of the specified student

+Format: `delete-homework n/NAME desc/DESCRIPTION`

+* NAME refers to the name of the student in the displayed student list.
+* DESCRIPTION details of the `homework`.

+### Mark homework as done: `mark-done`

+Marks a `homework` entry of the specified student as done.

+Format: `mark-done n/NAME desc/DESCRIPTION`

+* `NAME` refers to the name of the student in the displayed student list.
+* `DESCRIPTION` details of the `homework`.

+### Mark homework as undone: `mark-undone`

+Marks a `homework` entry of the specified student as undone.

+Format: `mark-undone n/NAME desc/DESCRIPTION`

+* `NAME` refers to the name of the student in the displayed student list.
+* `DESCRIPTION` details of the homework.

 ### Clearing all entries : `clear`